thillRobot/ros_workshop/module1/tutorial1_virtualize_ubuntu/tutorial1_virtualize_ubuntu.md

 - click **Restart Now** to restart the virtual machine to complete the process

-- If the machine does not shut down automatically find the **Power Off** button in Ubuntu in the upper right.
+- If the machine does not shut down automatically find the **Power Off** button in Ubuntu in the upper right and restart

 - You can also use the _ACPI shutdown_ button in VirtualBox.
 An unexpected shutdown should not hurt the system unless it is updating at the time, and if that happens it can usually repair itself.
-This snaphot will save you alot of time, in the event you have to restart.

 <img src="images/Capture74.png" alt="drawing" width="500"/> <img src="images/Capture75.png" alt="drawing" width="500"/>

 <img src="images/Capture76.png" alt="drawing" width="500"/>

-#### Make a Backup
+#### Take a Snapshot of the VM for Backup

 <img src="images/Capture77.png" alt="drawing" width="500"/> <img src="images/Capture78.png" alt="drawing" width="500"/>

 - click **Machine->Tools->Snapshots**
 - Select your VM so that it is highlighted blue
 - Click **Take** to save the current state of the virtual machine
+- This snaphot will save you alot of time, in the event you have to restart
 - This may not work if your physical storage device is full

 <img src="images/Capture80.png" alt="drawing" width="500"/> <img src="images/Capture81.png" alt="drawing" width="500"/>

 - Choose a name and write a brief description of the snapshot

-#### Take a Snapshot of the VM for Backup

-- Snapshots can be used as a backup.
-This will save you all those steps if you if you ever need to start over.
-- click **Take** to save a snapshot of the current state of your virtual machine.
-Whew... that was a lot of steps.
-- **You did it!** _Welcome to the world of Linux.
-Have fun!_
+## Tutorial 1 - Virtualize Ubuntu 20.04 - Complete

+Great Job.
+You have completed the tutorial.